ZipVoice-Dialog: Non-Autoregressive Spoken Dialogue Generation with Flow Matching

 \section{OpenDialog Dataset}

 The advancement of spoken dialogue systems is often hindered by a shortage of large, open-source datasets.
-To address this gap, we introduce OpenDialog, a large-scale spoken dialogue corpus derived from real-world, in-the-wild speech data.
-This section outlines the data pipeline created for its construction and analyzes its key statistics.
+To fill this gap, we introduce OpenDialog, a large-scale spoken dialogue corpus derived from real-world, in-the-wild speech data.
+This section details how the dataset was constructed.